-Here to share ways readers can reimagine and reuse old things to help save the environment!
+I want to help readers reimagine and reuse old things to help save the environment.

 Recycling is very important, but reusing is even better.
 Recycling uses energy, transport time, and fuel to get the items to where they need to go.
 If you can reuse an item yourself, that's more energy, time, and fuel saved, as well as fewer emissions produced.
 From your old metal cans, plastic bags, bicycle tires, packing peanuts, and computer keyboards, there are many ways to find a second life for simple items around your home by reusing them.

 60+ Ways to Reuse Simple Household Things